petitmi/petitmi.github.io/content/career/20230913-community-group-buying/index.md

 Working at a major online retail company and focusing on the community group-buying business allowed me to witness how community group-buying grew during the three years of Covid-19, when people were struggling with city lockdowns and economic devastation.

-There are two dominant features in community group-buying compared to the online retail model: the first is &&**pre-sale with next-day delivery**, and the other is **community pickup**.
+There are two dominant features in community group-buying compared to the online retail model: the first is **pre-sale with next-day delivery**, and the other is **community pickup**.
 Although this model is crucial during special situations like lockdown days, it also works well in normal daily life *if the prices are low enough, and the items are diverse and of high quality*.

 ### What is community group-buying?